richiejp logo

 Most probably you are not going to see a 10 or 100x speed up in the over all program unless it is doing some heavy computation as the main purpose of the program.

-When this method goes wrong
+When this optimization method goes wrong

 This method works because often once you achieve some familiarity with a program and its code base it becomes glaringly obvious where a performance issue is.
 Fixing it is a case of doing the same thing you have done a bunch of times before.